 Tour Times and Information

-Guided tours of the 1897 Poe House are offered at 11 a.m. and 1 p.m.
-Wednesday-Friday.
-On Saturday tours are given on the hour beginning at 10:00, with the last tour at 2:00 pm.
+Guided tours of the 1897 Poe House are offered at 11:00, 1:00, and 3:00 pm Tuesday-Friday.
+On Saturday tours are given on the hour beginning at 10:00, with the last tour at 4:00 pm.
+On Sunday tours are given on the hour beginning at 1:00, with the last tour at 4:00 pm.
 Visitors must check in at the Museum of the Cape Fear lobby to sign up for the tour.
-Tours are limited to 10 people at a time, and visitors must wear a cloth face mask and observe social distancing guidelines.
 Suggested donation $2 per adult and $1 per child under age 12 yrs.

 Poe House Overview